Free fast shipping. Buy more, save more. Made in the USA and guaranteed.

 During storage, the oxygen or moisture that's sealed in the container continues to cure and thicken your leftovers, ruining them.

+Your finish is wasted, this takes time to clean up, and it's messy.
 Sometimes, hardened particles can clog spray guns, run the final finish, or destroy the remaining liquid.

 Bloxygen (for "blocks oxygen") is a heavy inert gas that prevents oxygen or moisture damage during storage.
 Preserve and use every drop; just spray, seal, and store.